Human rights in Singapore: Minority rights

-Law dean Simon Chesterman brought up the need for greater transparency on the surveillance in smart cities to ensure that state powers are not being abused.

 LGBT rights

 Singaporean law dating from 1938 until 2023 (Penal Code, s.
 377A) banned sexual relations between men, but no prosecutions for private sexual activity have taken place since 1999.
 Since a May 2009 rally at Speaker's Corner at Hong Lim Park, gay-rights supporters have participated in the annual Pink Dot SG rally at Speaker's Corner, without government interference.
-The 2009 event was deemed significant enough to be included in the US Department of State's human rights reports for 2009.
+The 2009 event was deemed significant enough to be included in the U.S. Department of State's human rights reports for 2009.
 On 21 August 2022, Prime Minister Lee Hsien Loong announced during the annual National Day Rally that the government intended to repeal Section 377A, effectively ending criminalisation both de facto and de jure.
 On 29 November 2022, the Parliament of Singapore passed a bill to repeal Section 377A.
 The bill was assented by President Halimah Yacob on 27 December 2022 and gazetted on 3 January 2023, thus Section 377A was struck off the books.

 Immigrant workers' rights

-According to Amnesty International one quarter of Singapore's population were immigrants at the end of 2009.

-The Employment of Foreign Workers Act excludes domestic workers (2009).
-Singapore does not provide basic protection for foreign domestic workers, such as a standard number of working hours and rest days, minimum wage and access to employment benefits.
-The recruitment fees of domestic workers can be up to 40% of the workers salary in a two-year contract.
+Singapore provides basic protection for foreign domestic workers, such as a standard number of working hours and rest days.
+Foreign workers can also report their employers to the Ministry of Manpower in the case of mistreatment, and employers have been fined or even jailed when found guilty of such acts.

-As of the end of 2010, Singapore's government had refused to regulate the recruitment fees.

-In 2010 two workers from Burma, after 11 years' work in Singapore, did not receive new work permits, following their active support for Burma's pro-democracy movement.
+Previously, the recruitment fees of domestic workers can be up to 40% of the workers salary in a two-year contract.
+In 2020, the Singapore government announced that a law will be legislated that will pass the cost of placement fee to employers, as a way for the country to reduce its reliance on domestic workers.